lupyuen/lupyuen.github.io/src/i2c.md

 _What are 0xEE and 0xEF?_

-They are the read/write variants of the I2C Device ID `0x77`...
+They are the Read / Write aliases of the I2C Device ID `0x77`...

 -    `0xEE` = (`0x77` * 2) + 0, for Writing Data

 -    `0xEF` = (`0x77` * 2) + 1, for Reading Data

-I2C uses this even/odd convention to indicate whether we're writing or reading data.
+I2C uses this even / odd convention to indicate whether we're writing or reading data.

 To sum up: We need to reproduce on BL602 the two `[Start] ...
 [Stop]` transactions.
 Which includes sending 3 bytes (`0xEE`, `0xD0`, `0xEF`) and receiving 1 byte (`0x60`).